 Common Name: Escallonia

-Escallonia rosea is a Evergreen Shrub up to 3.00 metres tall.
+Escallonia rosea is an evergreen shrub that can grow up to 3.00 metres tall.

 It has miscellaneous uses.